 JR East is fixing the cost problem by developing a new cloud based Suica gate reader that can easily be installed anywhere.
 The trade off is slightly slower speeds, perhaps, with the benefit of lower installation and maintenance costs.
 JR East said they expect to reach 100% Suica deployment with the new model in the 2021 fiscal year (Super Suica year) and hope to sell it internationally.

-April 2021 UPDATE: JR East finally announced cloud based Suica and extended coverage for the Tohoku region going online with 44 stations in early 2023, around the same time that Mobile ICOCA launches.
-This same cloud system is expected to drive JR East closed loop ticketing and more mobile based services.
+UPDATE 2021-04-06: JR East finally announced cloud based simplified Suica and extended coverage for the Tohoku region going online with 44 stations in early 2023, around the same time that Mobile ICOCA launches.
+This same cloud system is expected to drive JR East closed loop ticketing and more mobile based services in the future.